python-discord/kubernetes/bitwarden/README.md

 To deploy this, first set up the secrets (see below) and then run `kubectl apply -f .` in this folder.

 ## Secrets
-This deployment expects a few secrets to exist in a secret called `bitwarden-secrets`.
+This deployment expects a few secrets to exist in a secret called `bitwarden-secret-env`.

 | Environment           | Description                               |